Freelancers Deserve a Mental Health Day Off

 How a mental health day off can help:

-While you may not catch up on your sleep in 24 hours, a mental health day off should help you feel up to 50% better, making you more equipped to handle the challenges and complications of a day on the job.
+While you may not catch up on your sleep in 24 hours, a mental health day off should help you feel up to 50 percent better, making you more equipped to handle the challenges and complications of a day on the job.
 Adrian, a freelance project manager in San Francisco, says he has taken a mental health day off only when he felt it was absolutely necessary and came back to work refreshed afterward.

 3. You’ll use less sick time (and make more money).